What are soft spots in a mobile home floor and how big of a problem are they?

-Or, worse yet, have you ever been like me and have walked into the doorway of a mobile home only for the floor to feel like it was falling out from under you and you would immediately jump off to save yourself!?
+Or, worse yet, have you ever been like me and walked into the doorway of a mobile home only for the floor to feel like it was falling out from under you and you would immediately jump off to save yourself!?

 No?
 Well, for your sanity I sure hope you haven’t had that experience!

-What all are soft spots in a mobile home, and really are they that big of a problem?
+What are soft spots in a mobile home, and really are they that big of a problem?

 The term soft spot is used in the mobile home industry which describes when a portion of the floor gets wet and begins to give way ever so slightly.
-If not treated correctly when the soft spot is initially noticed this could lead to an even bigger soft spot, which eventually leads into a hole in the floor!
+If not treated correctly when the soft spot is initially noticed this could lead to an even bigger soft spot, which eventually leads to a hole in the floor!